-There will be 12 experiments performed during the laboratory periods over the course of the term.
+There will be approximately 12 experiments performed during the laboratory periods over the course of the term.
 Any experiments not completed and turned in will receive a grade of zero.
 A total of 9 experiments must be completed and receive a non-zero grade in order to pass this course.
 A schedule of experiments will be provided as a separate handout.
-In addition, a Lab Practical, including a written report, is required as part of the laboratory portion of the course.
-More detail about the laboratory portion of the course can be found in the laboratory syllabus.
+In addition, a Lab Practical is required as part of the laboratory portion of the course.